cbenard/ntdsrmods/README.md

 Then drag the `ntdsrmods.crx` file into the extension settings page and allow it to be installed.

+###Download Page
+Please visit the [download page](http://cbenard.github.io//ntdsrmods/) for the download and more information.

 ##Issues and Suggestions

 If you have an issue or a suggestion, please visit the [issues page](https://github.com/cbenard/ntdsrmods/issues).